FormidableLabs/redux-little-router/README.md

 import yourReducer from './your-app';

+// Define your routes in a route-to-anything hash like below.
+// The value of the route key can be any serializable data.
-// Arbitrary data to add to the state tree when a route is
+// This data gets attached to the `router` key of the state
+// tree when its corresponding route is matched and dispatched.
-// matched and dispatched.
-Useful for page titles and other
+// Useful for page titles and other route-specific data.
-// route-specific data.

 // Uses https://github.com/snd/url-pattern for URL matching
 // and parameter extraction.